adnammit/notes/git.md

 * github is a less distributed paradigm of git
 * github has more specific parameters (forking, for example)
 * gh has more rules about who to trust
-* HTTP vs SSH clones:
-		- use ssh clone: it uses the key in your account
 * forking:
 	- creating a parallel (possibly divergent) copy of a persons repo
 	- creates a 'center' of the hub, implying that the others are not the center
 * other cool features:
 	- wiki
 	- gist: paste bin with a little bit of version control
 	- issue trackers
 	- cool graphs
 	- repo descriptions and automatic README display
-* rules to play well with others:
-		- change history locally, never globally
-		- never force push unless you have to
-				* if git suggests that you `git push -f (force push)` DON'T. reconsider what you've done.
-		- if you are asked to force pull, there could be something malicious going on.
-				* communicating pushes/pulls is necessary
-		- focused commits with clear messages
-		- follow project standards for branching, tagging, etc

 ## Git Credential Manager
 * [git credential manager](https://github.com/git-ecosystem/git-credential-manager/tree/main)
-* there are several different ways to manage credentials for git
 * if you're using https, the simplest way is to use GCM
+* supported by github, bitbucket and azure devops

 ## Big Files
 * if you need to include large assets in your repo, it's bad -- it slows down your git operations and takes up space with information that will never change